Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-g9Co4BT8rGU.md

 ### Transcript

-> uh it's a big fan of dora i assume i've never seen a single episode of door in my life uh honestly apparently i acted out dora like reasonably well um i just i just i watched a lot of blues clues that's the thing when i was a kid i was i was drawing from blue's clues and when i say kid i mean like a teenager i was watching blue blue's clues so i i i drew from inspiration from that
+> it's a big fan of dora i assume i've never seen a single episode of door in my life, honestly apparently i acted out dora like reasonably well, i just i just i watched a lot of blues clues that's the thing when i was a kid i was i was drawing from blue's clues and when i say kid i mean like a teenager i was watching blue blue's clues so i i i drew from inspiration from that